 - Everyone knew

 Not for the hard part.
 Taking this same paragraph and making it told.
-This is a lot harder to do than you might think.

 Bob was around thirty, but he felt older from constantly running from zombies.
 He left the rundown hotel room he and his wife Sally had been staying at and lofted a pair of worn duffel bags into the back of an old pickup truck.
 He sighed and stared at what was left of their supplies.
 I wish I had a few more boxes of ammunition, he thought.
 They were headed to Amarillo, which he knew was overrun with the undead, and he didn’t want to be caught unprepared.
 Sally had begged him take another route since it was so dangerous, but the distress call they’d picked up last week had come from an Amarillo radio station.
 Bob also knew you didn’t ignore other survivors.Still distant, but from Bob’s POV.
-But doesn’t it feel told?
-It’s the explanations that do it.
-The reasons why things are as they are.
-The telling of motives.
+Doesn’t it feel told?
+It’s the explanations that do it--the reasons why things are as they are, the telling of motives.
 Instead of watching from a distance, the author butts in and explains the reasons behind the thoughts and actions.
 Look at the phrases used:

 - from constantly running from zombies